aThe inbox is still the most personal place to meet a lead or customer, and Mailchimp and SendGrid are both great platforms to get the job done.

 Again, if you're not dealing with high-volume sends and don't care too much about the technicalities of delivery, Mailchimp has everything you need to support your growth while being easy on your frontal lobe.
 SendGrid is more geared toward data-hungry people hunting for efficiency, so if you're not afraid of looking at charts and graphs to find that 0.5% increase, you won't mind the lack of polish at all.

-Mailchimp has a powerful set of AI tools
+Mailchimp has a powerful set of AI and personalization tools

-While Intuit's savviness lies in the financial world, Intuit Assist joins Mailchimp as a generative AI engine.
+Intuit Assist is Mailchimp's AI engine.
 You can use it to write your newsletters, choosing the industry, objective, and whether you want subheadings or body copy.
 With the power of billions of parameters, the text flows into the visual email editor, ready for the final tweaks before sending.
+It's not incredible, but it's easier than copying and pasting from ChatGPT.

 But where other marketing platforms would add this kind of generative AI and claim their spot in the AI marketing trend, Mailchimp goes further.
 It's building AI-powered tools that help you drive more insights from your data, save time, and make better decisions.